top of page

 Doubling down on what is working to make a purposeful shift in a new, related direction.”
 Pivoting, in this sense, is “an intentional, methodical process for nimbly navigating career changes.”

-The case with women who made a choice before Covid19, the issue needs to be examined in a different perspective.
+In the case of women who made a choice before COVID-19, the issue needs to be examined from a different perspective.

-They know or have learnt, or need to know what is a pivot for life.
-A pivot can be related to relationships, change of geographical location, starting a family or just discovering your true call.
+They know, have learnt, or need to know what a pivot is for life.
+A pivot can be related to relationships, a change of geographical location, starting a family, or just discovering your true calling.
 A pivot is not just about careers, though that is what we discuss today.

 ARE YOU PIVOTING THE RIGHT WAY?

-• Are you stuck in the sunk cost fallacy that you need to work in a particular field, because you have earned your degrees from an esteemed educational institution, or have spent a couple of years or decades in a certain profession?
+• Are you stuck in the sunk cost fallacy that you need to work in a particular field because you have earned your degrees from an esteemed educational institution or have spent a couple of years or decades in a specific profession?

-• Are you ruled by a sub-conscious belief that you will not be able to do justice to a different assignment?
+• Are you ruled by a subconscious belief that you cannot do justice to a different assignment?

 • Do you suffer from an impostor syndrome?
 You are being called a veteran compared to the newbies, but ….

-• The bigger question that comes up in every interaction with a potential employer is why should an organisation hire you?
-What do you bring to the table that other candidates do not.
+• The bigger question in every interaction with a potential employer is, why should an organisation hire you?
+What do you bring to the table that other candidates do not?

 ADVICE FROM LINKEDIN